Braves vs. Athletics Player Props Betting Odds

 Rooker Stats

-- Rooker has 43 hits with eight doubles, 11 home runs and 25 walks.
+- Brent Rooker has collected 43 hits with eight doubles, 11 home runs and 26 walks.
 He has driven in 32 runs with one stolen base.

 Rooker Recent Games